This is where you will find all the information you need to know about running the Summer Reading Challenge.

 Free online resources

 When you purchase Summer Reading Challenge materials you gain access to our extensive range of downloadable resources to enhance the Summer Reading Challenge experience in your library - including logos, training material for staff and activity sheets for children.
+Resources will start to become available in mid-March.

 Summer Reading Challenge coordinators can download this quick guide to accessing restricted resources to share with libraries taking part in Mischief Makers.